 sudo apt install qbittorrent-nox

-qBittorrent-nox differs from the desktop version in that it cannot be interactively used in a terminal.
-A systemd service unit is required for it to run in the background and start automatically at boot.
+qBittorrent-nox differs from the desktop version because it cannot be used interactively on a terminal.
+A systemd service unit must run in the background and start automatically at boot.

 To manage qBittorrent-nox effectively, create a dedicated user and group.
 This improves security and management.
 Use this command: